Dealing with pests is part of urban living. Coquitlam is home to a variety of pests including rodents and insects, such as:

 Rodenticides should only be considered as a last resort because they are highly toxic pesticides and pose a significant risk to people, children and pets.
 Rodenticides can also indirectly poison wild animals and birds such as hawks and owls if they prey on a rodent that has ingested rodenticides.

-As of July 2021, the province has placed an 18-month ban on the sale and use of second-generation anticoagulant rodenticides (SGARs) that contain the active ingredients brodifacoum, bromadiolone or difethialone with an exception for services deemed essential by the province and only when applied by a licensed pest control company.
+The province has placed a ban on the sale and use of second-generation anticoagulant rodenticides (SGARs) that contain the active ingredients brodifacoum, bromadiolone or difethialone.
+Exceptions have been given for services deemed essential by the province and only when applied by a licensed pest control company.

 For more information on the rodenticide ban, visit the Government of B.C. website.